"You know what you're talking about, you have the experience and you focus on what you're doing for your clients." - Anne Munro, Wellington

 Do you give advice?

 We give opinions.
 Lots of them.
 We can recommend a course of action, but we do not make you take it.
 We know investors need to follow their own path, and what works for one person may not work for another.
 You are welcome to get a second opinion before acting on our recommendations and do whatever will let you sleep soundly at night.
 Come in for a chat over a coffee to sound us out or give us a call.
 We'll be happy to bounce some ideas around, but please remember, your choices are your responsibility and you should be sure of any actions you choose to take.

 We are honest and act with integrity.
 We think it is necessary to love what one does, leave things better than they were found and take time to enjoy the world while we walk it.
 We bring quality to others in our dealings and treat people with respect.

 We think it is essential to have fun, so humour is always welcome at Rental Results.

-We are a member of the Independent Property Managers' Association (IPMA), which is comprised of a group of non-REINZ affiliated Property Managers.
+We are a member of the Independent Property Managers' Association (IPMA), and Leading Property Managers of New Zealand (LPMNZ).

-We are also members of the Wellington Property Investors Association and Jackie Thomas-Teague is the president.
+We are also members of the Wellington Property Investors Association and Jackie Thomas-Teague is the former president.